Ankr-network/ankr-docs/docs/staking/bridge/bridge-tokens.md

 The *Finish Bridge* functionality allows you to get back to the bridging process if anything fails.

-The brinding process may fail due to:
+The bridging process may fail due to:
 * Navigating away from the Bridge page anytime during the process.
 * Closing the page anytime during the process.
 * Ankr Bridge failures due to network instability and other possible issues.